Nomination to make Bale Mountains National Park a UNESCO World Heritage site submitted

 We manage all donor funding and support the Bale Mountain National Park with financial management and standard operating procedures.
 We have also been instrumental in supporting the application for World Heritage Status for the Park.

-In order to protect the habitat that supports a wide variety of species, FZS collaborates with EWCA and other community groups to support law enforcement, provide training, establish integrated fire management, fund the removal of unauthorized settlements and support outreach activities with park-adjacent communities.
+In order to protect the habitat that supports a wide variety of species, FZS collaborates with EWCA and other community groups to support law enforcement, provide training, establish integrated fire management and support outreach activities with park-adjacent communities.

 The current General Management Plan guides actions and activities in the park and was developed in consultation with communities and ratifies by the authorities.
 An Infrastructure Master Plan is being developed to guide future construction of outposts, offices, and tourism facilities.
 This will be developed alongside the establishment of model agreements between BMNP and tourism investors, with the support of FZS, to enable sustainable developments within the protected area, whilst preventing any further threats to conservation efforts being made to protect the park.
 FZS is working with EWCA and BMNP management to develop a strong Environmental and Social Management Framework to guide these developments.